 Saint Leo University seeks to foster a safe environment conducive to learning and the free exchange of ideas.
 Saint Leo University, however, is steadfast in its intolerance for hateful behavior that is directed at an individual(s) with the motivation of causing harm.
-This position is a permitted exercise of the University's authority to educate and discipline its students.

 Members of the Saint Leo University community affected by hate-motivated offenses are strongly encouraged to report the incident.
-Such offenses can be reported (formally/informally) to a variety of offices on University Campus including, but not limited to: University Safety, Counseling, Residence Life, Student Activities, Student Affairs, Title IX, and Human Resources.
+Such offenses can be reported (formally/informally) to a variety of offices on University Campus including, but not limited to: University Safety, Residence Life, Student Affairs, Title IX, and Human Resources.